Nicotine Addiction: Signs, Causes, Treatment Options, And Prevention Strategies

 What Is Nicotine Addiction?

-Nicotine addiction is a condition associated with a compulsive or excessive need to use nicotine-containing products despite the health risks and complications they usually cause.
-It occurs when an individual needs nicotine or any tobacco product to feel normal or relieved.
+Nicotine addiction is a type of substance use disorder characterized by a compulsive or excessive need to use nicotine-containing products despite the health risks and complications they usually cause.
+It occurs when an individual requires nicotine or any tobacco product to feel normal or relieved.

-When nicotine enters the body through smoke chewing or injection, it triggers the reward aspect of the brain and increases the dopamine rush at that moment.
-This sensation is, however, temporary; so, to feel that form of sensation again, you need another amount of nicotine.
-The more you use nicotine products, the more you need to feel good, making it difficult to quit.
+When nicotine enters the body through smoking, chewing, or injection, it triggers the reward aspect of the brain and increases the dopamine rush at that moment.
+However, this sensation is temporary, and to experience that feeling again, another dose of nicotine is needed.
+The more nicotine products are used, the more the body requires to achieve the same pleasurable sensation, making it increasingly difficult to quit.

 Trying to quit will then lead to some unpleasant physical and mental symptoms of withdrawal.
 The National Institute on Drug Abuse (NIDA) reports that regular nicotine users may experience irritability, cravings, depression, anxiety, cognitive and attention deficits, sleep disturbances, and increased appetite if they go without nicotine for a long time.
-These withdrawal symptoms can start just a few hours after the last cigarette, often compelling individuals to return to tobacco use.
+Withdrawal symptoms can begin just hours after the last cigarette, often driving individuals to resume tobacco use.

 What Are The Signs Of Nicotine Addiction?